UoB-HPC/UoB-HPC.github.io/zoo/index.md

     salloc: Job allocation 82 has been revoked.

 ### OpenCL Example
-In this example, we would like to run the OpenCL code `./vadd` on a GPU.
+In this example, we would like to run the OpenCL code `./vadd` on a specific GPU.
+Use the table below to find the hostname of where the device is hosted.

+    ssh <node_name>
+    ./vadd

+Note: SLURM offers no way to choose specific accelerators in a node, only the node itself.
+You can specify to run on any device with `srun -n1 --gres=gpu:1 ./vadd`

 ### Batch job
 In this example, we would like to submit